 - “House on Junction I” narrates the history of housing rights from the perspective of a single, 110-year-old, single family home in Southwest Detroit up to the mid-1960s.

-The land series will begin publishing in the fall.
+The land series will begin publishing in December.